Corbetti Geothermal

 Challenge

 In 2019, the Ethiopian government issued an updated version of the National Electrification Program, aiming to achieve universal access to electricity by 2025.
-This will be provided through a combination of solutions, including grid expansion, solar home systems, and off-grid sources.
-This objective requires 13.5GW of grid-connected generation capacity, including 840MW from developing the country’s geothermal sources.
+This will be provided through a dual strategy of grid expansion, and decentralised off-grid sources.
+This objective envisages 13.5GW of grid-connected generation capacity, including 840MW from developing the country’s geothermal sources.

 Solution

-Located in the Corbetti Caldera, 250km south of Addis Ababa, Corbetti Geothermal (Corbetti) will harness a new geothermal resource to develop a power plant that remains the first independent energy project to be developed, owned and operated by a private company.
-Ethiopia will thus become only the second country in sub-Saharan Africa to promote the large-scale development of privately operated geothermal energy.
+Located in the Corbetti Caldera, 250km south of Addis Ababa, the Corbetti Geothermal Power project (Corbetti) will harness a new geothermal resource to develop a power plant that remains the first independent energy project to be developed by a private company.
+Ethiopia is only the second country in sub-Saharan Africa to promote the large-scale development of privately owned geothermal energy.

 Corbetti will be developed in two phases over a six-year period.
 Once exploration drilling is complete, the first phase of development will consist of production wells and a steam field for a 50 MW power plant.
 The second phase will consist of additional geothermal wells and a steam field for a 100 MW power plant.